Willr-hawkins/rpsls-game1/README.md

 - Under Branch use the dropdown menu to select main and set the folder to root.

 The live link can be found here: https://willr-hawkins.github.io/rpsls-game1/

+## Credits

+### Acknowledgement

+I'd like to give a Thank you to Spencer Barriball, my mentor at Code Institute, for giving me valuable guidance and support throught the duration of this project.

+### Media

+- [Favicon](https://favicon.io/) was used to source the fav-icon for the tab.
+- [coolors](https://coolors.co/) was used to find a matching color pallette for the site.